WheteThunger/VehicleStorage/README.md

 ## Permissions

 ***Note: Permissions are an optional feature of this plugin.
-If you simply want to alter the storage capacity of all vehicles of a given type, or if you want to add extra storage containers to all vehicles of a given type, simply skip ahead to the Configuration section and configure the `DefaultProfile` of the vehicles you care about.***
+If you simply want to alter the storage capacity of all vehicles of a given type, or if you want to add extra storage containers to all vehicles of a given type, skip ahead to the Configuration section and configure the `DefaultProfile` of the vehicles you care about.***

 Permissions in this plugin apply solely based on vehicle ownership.
 Vehicle ownership is **not** a vanilla Rust concept.
 This means that, except for Kayaks, you will need another plugin to assign vehicle ownership.
 Fortunately, many plugins already do, and some are quite immersive.